 Owners decide to purchase dog DNA test kits for a number of reasons, including:

-Understanding Your Dog’s Behaviors.
-Owners are sometimes curious about their dog’s strange behaviors and want to find out if breed plays a role.
+- Understanding Your Dog’s Behaviors.
+Owners are sometimes curious about their dog’s strange behaviors and want to find out if his breed plays a role.
 If your dog loves to dig, is big on barking, or you catch him herding ducks at the park, his breed may have something to do with it!

-Potential Illnesses Common in Certain Breeds.
+- Potential Illnesses Common in Certain Breeds.
 Dog DNA tests can clue owners in to potential health risks that are associated with certain breeds, allowing you to foresee and possibly help prevent future illness.

-Family Trees Are Fun.
+- Family Trees Are Fun.
 Just as humans enjoy learning about their own ancestry, owners also enjoy learning about their dog’s parents and great grandparents.
-The honest truth is that your dog could care less, but owners find exploring their dog’s family tree tons of fun!
+The truth is that your dog could care less, but owners find exploring their dog’s family tree tons of fun!

-Weight Range Prediction.
+- Weight Range Prediction.
 Dog DNA tests can help puppy owners estimate how big their dog will eventually become at full adult size.
 This information can also help you determine what a healthy weight number is for your mixed breed dog.

-Prevent Purebred Inbreeding.
+- Prevent Purebred Inbreeding.
 For purebred dogs, dog DNA tests can help provide breed certification (although not all organizations will accept all DNA test brands as verifiable breed proof).
 You’ll also be able to determine the level of genetic diversity inbreeding, which is very important for breeding purebred dogs.

 How Do Dog DNA Tests Work?